aleziuzzz123/Viralyzaier2/README.md

 ---

+## 1. API Keys: Sandbox vs. Production (Important!)

+When developing your application, it is crucial to use your **Sandbox API Key** from the Shotstack Dashboard.
+The sandbox environment is free for rendering tests (videos will have a watermark) and will prevent accidental charges.

+- **Action:** Set your **sandbox key** in the `SHOTSTACK_API_KEY` secret for the `shotstack-render` and `shotstack-status` Supabase functions.
+- **Production Key:** Only use your **Production API Key** in your live, deployed application when you are ready to serve non-watermarked videos to your users.

-## 1. Supabase: Set Up Your Backend Secrets
+## 2. Supabase: Set Up Your Backend Secrets

 Your backend functions need secret keys to communicate with various services securely.